NHS Compensation Calculator: Free Medical Negligence Claim Estimate

 Your Claim Can Achieve More Than Compensation

 NHS Resolution’s behavioural research (surveying 728 past claimants) found that financial compensation is often not the primary motivation for claiming.
-Many claimants want:
+Many claimants want prevention, explanation, acknowledgement, accountability, and improvement.

 Making a claim triggers investigation.
 NHS Resolution uses learnings from claims to improve practices across the NHS.
 Your claim could prevent future patients suffering the same harm.